toonarmycaptain/dionysus/CONTRIBUTING.md

 Please include clear commit/PR comments, reference issues etc - this is helpful for anyone trying to follow along.

 If you want to suggest or implement new features - open an issue, make a PR!
-Anything that's useful without cluttering the UI too much is welcomed.
+Anything that's useful without cluttering the UI too much is welcome.